 READ PART 4: Embattled Marines came under fire — on the home front

-READ PART 5: Betrayed Marines fight to recapture their stolen honor
+READ PART 5: Now on the outside, betrayed Marines fight to recapture their stolen honor

 Eventually they were cleared of wrongdoing during the ambush.
 No one went to prison.
 The Marine Corps convened a rare court of inquiry to fully examine why Fox Company’s deployment was brought to such a quick and inglorious end.
 That court would determine that while the unit’s leaders exhibited poor judgment in the days after the attack, the Marines responded correctly to the ambush and ultimately became victims of their higher headquarters’ indifference, incompetence and impatience.

 The court’s proceedings, overseen by a panel of three senior Marine Corps officers, spanned three weeks in January 2008.
 Its findings are outlined in a newly declassified 98-page report provided to Military Times — along with nearly 2,000 pages of supplemental materials — by Fox Company’s commander on that deployment, Maj.
 Fred Galvin, who retired from the service in 2014.
 Additional insights were gleaned through interviews with Fox Company Marines and others familiar with their case, many of whom agreed to share their stories on the condition of anonymity as some still hold sensitive jobs within the Defense Department and elsewhere in the federal government.
 Others cited lingering fears of violent retaliation by enemies affiliated with those they encountered on the battlefield eight years ago.